“At the end of the day,

 One of the two girls— the one with the short hair, looked at him in confusion.

 The other girl with long curly hair (Woah!
-This one is gorgeous! thought Mastishk) just snorted and rolled her eyes.
+She’s gorgeous! thought Mastishk) just snorted and rolled her eyes.

 The other guy, who was a little short and pudgy, came forward, smiled sweetly at all of them and said “Hi!”.